Current ALL-SIS Bylaws

 It shall conduct its affairs in conformity with the Bylaws of the American Association of Law Libraries.

-Article III: MEMBERSHIP
+Article III: ANTIDISCRIMINATION

 Membership shall be open to any AALL member requesting affiliation with the Academic Law Libraries Section as provided in the AALL bylaws.
 Membership shall be renewable each year.

-Article IV: OFFICERS
+Article V: OFFICERS